dojo/docs/dojox/app.rst

     },
     "repeat": {
       "type": "dojox.app.view",
-      //model declared at scene/view level will be accessible to this scene/view
+      // model declared at scene/view level will be accessible to this scene/view
       // or its children.
       "models": {
         "repeatmodels": {